 1.4.
 Third year medical students, who were members of the JCR in their Phase 1 Training, shall be eligible for all the benefits of the JCR, without the ability to stand for election to any JCR Position.

-1.5 Associate Members, comprising of 4th and 5th year medical students, who previously studied at Durham University, who were fee paying members of the JCR, and who have paid their Associate Membership levy as outlined in 6.2.7.
+1.5 Associate Members, comprising of Pharmacy students, who previously studied at Durham University, who were fee paying members of the JCR, and who have paid their Associate Membership levy as outlined in 6.2.7.
 Associate Membership entitles members to play sport for the College, join societies, attend social events at the discounted rate, and receive discounts with local companies.
 Associate Members are not entitled to stand for positions within the JCR, or to vote.